stevenburris1978/Inf653GvaReactNativeRESTapiExpressMongoDBStatesFunFacts/README.md

 [Final Project Git Url](https://github.com/stevenburris1978/Inf653GvaReactNativeRESTapiExpressMongoDBStatesFunFacts)
 ### This code can be deployed locally with Expo Go or through the iOS App Store and Google Play Store links provided.

-# States' Fun Facts Heroku url for Home Screen's webview of State Fun Facts Node JS REST api web app with expressServer.js - backend/frontend for displaying all states' fun facts from Mongodb (this link will display the REST API web app alone in a browser):
+# States' Fun Facts Heroku url for Home Screen's webview of State Fun Facts Node JS REST API web app with expressServer.js - backend/frontend for displaying all states' fun facts from Mongodb (this link will display the REST API web app alone in a browser):
 [funfacts-backend web app back-end w/front-end Heroku Url](https://statefunfactsapp-8b273eab827f.herokuapp.com)

 # funfacts-backend Node REST API directory backup git url with expressServer.js for Mongodb to get all states' facts for viewing: